Alumnus Stresses Leadership, Teamwork

 Former patients often express their gratitude as well.
 For instance, while serving as Vice Chairman of the University of Washington School of Medicine Department of Surgery from 1985-92 after leaving Chicago, Rice had a patient who fractured a hip in an avalanche.
 “The hip got infected and had to be removed,” Rice says, “but the patient survived and went back to work with the [U.S. Department of Agriculture] Forest Service.
 He sent me a picture of his specially equipped helicopter that he could fly with just one leg.
 Then, a year later, I got a note that he had resumed kayaking.”

 As Rice’s career progressed, his duties migrated increasingly toward administration.
 After leaving the University of Washington, he chaired the Division of General Surgery at the University of Texas Southwestern for a year, then moved back east as Vice Dean of the University of Illinois at Chicago College of Medicine.
 Soon thereafter, he was named the university’s Vice Chancellor for Health Affairs, a position he maintained until being named the Uniformed Services University’s fifth President in 2005.

-His current position optimally utilizes the many skills he has cultivated – those in research, clinical care, education, administration, leadership, and – harkening back to the earliest days of his career – the
+His current position optimally utilizes the many skills he has cultivated – those in research, clinical care, education, administration, leadership, and – harkening back to the earliest days of his career – the military.

 The Uniformed Services University, based in Bethesda, Maryland, was formed in 1972 to train health professionals, officers, and